Court Moves to Attach Flats Linked to IPS Officer's Husband in Thane | Law-Order

 Court Moves to Attach Flats Linked to IPS Officer's Husband in Thane

-An application has been filed in court to attach four flats in Thane connected to Purushottam Chavan, husband of IPS officer Rashmi Karandikar.
-The Economic Offences Wing is investigating Chavan for fraud, seeking to seize properties suspected as derived from crime under Section 107 of Bharatiya Nagarik Suraksha Sanhita.
+An application has been filed in court to attach four flats in Thane linked to Purushottam Chavan, husband of IPS officer Rashmi Karandikar.
+The Economic Offences Wing is probing two fraud cases against Chavan and has initiated a forensic audit of his accounts.

 - Country: